Phantomias3782/AutonomousCar/README.md

 ![SELMA](advertising/SELMA_Testfahrt.gif)

-Das Projekt entstand im Zusammenhang des Integrationsseminares im Studium Data Science an der Dualen Hochschule Baden-Württemberg (DHBW) Mannheim.
-Eine erweiterte Dokumentation ist als wissenschaftliche Ausarbeitung als PDF hinterlegt.
+The project was created in connection with the integration seminar in the Data Science course at the Baden-Württemberg Cooperative State University (DHBW) Mannheim.
+An extended documentation is stored as a scientific elaboration as PDF.

 ## Getting Started